bsweets/CustomRobots/guidebook.md

 17. Click **Add Test Step**.
 Under the Form catagory select "Click a UI Action".
 Select table as "Request" and select UI action as "Save" and Assert type as "Form Submitted to server"

-# Testing Left Navigator
+# Test when item is returned the item sold history table is updated accordingly (Business Rule testing)
 ## Goal
-The goal of this lab is to familiarize you on how to test Left navigation.
+The goal of this lab is to make sure when an item is returned the inventory table is updated accordingly.
+A business rule is executed behind the scen to update the inventory table.
+This lab will test if business rule was executed correctly

-# Managing Clide side JavaScript errors
+### Create the test
+### Run and you should see a browser console error
+### Fix browser console error
+### re-run the test

+# Use a server side script to test that e-mail was successfully sent to the user with right content in the e-mail body
 ## Goal
 The goal of this lab is to familarize you with options available when you encounter client JavaScript error.

-# Testing a business rule
+# Add and use custom wait step for approval.
+(Custom step)
 ## Goal
 The goal of this lab is to familiarize you on how to test a business rule.

-# Creating a custom ATF test
+# Add all the test created so far and schedule it
 ## Goal
-The goal of this lab is to familiarize you with how to create a custom ATF server side step.

-# Using Server side script
-## Goal
-The goal of this lab is to familiarize you on how to use this framework to create tests that run server side scripts.

-# Create a Test Suite and Schedule it
-## Goal
-The goal of this lab is to create a test suite with all the tests created in this lab and schedule it to run.